Murat65536/Java-Raycasting/README.md

-# A simple java raycaster.
+# A simple java ray caster.